adri27info/Flowio/utils/mds/INSTALLATION.md

 - In Origin Domain Name, select the S3 bucket you created earlier.

-- In Origin Access, select Origin access control settings (recommended).
+- In Origin Access, select Origin access control settings (recommended) and created a new OAC.
+After this, u need to updated policys in your bucket.

 - Leave the rest of the settings as default.

+- Desactivate WAF protection.

 - Click Create Distribution.

 ### 3. Get the CloudFront URL